-The book is designed to work in five weeks with just 10 to 20 minutes of working with your dog every day.
-It’s designed to help puppies or adult dogs with bad behaviors and habits and goes through basic and complex training.
+The book is designed to work in five weeks with just 10 to 20 minutes of daily working with your dog.
+It’s designed to help puppies or adult dogs with bad behaviors and habits and undergo basic and complex training.
 It can also help dogs feel more confident and comfortable overall while out in the world.

 The flaws with this book include that it is on the long side and contains many of her own stories, making for an overly long read.
 Also, the information is a little disorganized because it tends to jump all over the place.